-MidCentral Health is dedicated to the prevention of family violence.
+MidCentral DHB is dedicated to the prevention of family violence.
 It was one of the first District Health Boards to appoint a dedicated family violence intervention project manager to assist staff working with patients living with violence.

 In 2002 the Ministry of Health (MoH) wrote ‘Family Violence Intervention Guidelines’ (accessible through the Ministry of Health website

 ) detailing how health practitioners can proactively address family violence including child abuse.